mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 # Goal

-Get metrics from the application and go through ways to analyze them
+Get metrics from the application and see how we can analyze them

 ## References